DevOpsPlayground/Hands-on-with-Serverless-CI-CD-Pipelines-on-AWS/readme.md

 # Overview
 Serverless is fast becoming the new default compute model for many software projects.
 The attractive pay as you go pricing model, rapid scaling and reduced ops overhead are very compelling advantages to any organisation shipping software.

 While applications are moving to this new compute model, we're often still left with some traditional infrastructure in the form of build servers and nodes.
 This remains a burden for ops due to having to perform OS patching, build server updates and managing fleets of build nodes as well as monitoring for performance and right-sizing both server and build nodes on an ongoing basis.
-This leaves also a potential single point of failure where build servers are shared amongst different services being deployed - downtime of the server/nodes can mean delays in shippinh.
+This leaves also a potential single point of failure where build servers are shared amongst different services being deployed - downtime of the server/nodes can mean delays in shipping.

 In this playground we're going to remove some of that burden by creating a serverless CI/CD pipeline on AWS using CodePipeline, CodeBuild and CloudFormation.
 This pipeline will be deploying a simple nodejs express application to lambda.